PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owners.
 No real-model conversion was repeated because the change is a straight-line ownership extraction with explicit state, boundary, schema, fallback, and result-identity coverage.

+## Terminal affine/Slice-SPP composite characterization

+The post-removal inventory selected the next three adjacent unconditional observation results after pre-terminal cleanup: the prune-aware terminal affine/Concat/Split summary, strict StridedSlice/Pad/Concat bridge cleanup, and late SPP/Concat/Unary summary.
+Both summary contexts are identity aliases of `shared_model_ir_pass_context`; the bridge receives that context's `model_ir`.
+The existing pre-terminal composite and the following QKV shape-extract cleanup define the fixed outer boundaries.

+`tests/test_flatbuffer_direct_terminal_affine_slice_spp_orchestration.py`
+fixes exact source adjacency, child order, current raw arguments, shared context aliases, absence of consumers, and the complete empty-model mapping schemas with lengths `(13, 1, 2)`.
+Its strict expected failure requires one shared-context owner that invokes the two summary owners with `context`, the bridge owner with `context.model_ir`, returns all three raw mappings in order, and replaces the three lowerer locals with one composite result.

+The affected inventory also exposed two stale structural expectations in the StridedSlice mutation-evidence suite.
+They still searched for child locals removed by the already-committed pre-terminal composite and for a direct post-Add call already owned by three orchestration modules.
+The corrected tests resolve the existing pre-terminal and terminal Slice/Concat owners while preserving the same total mutation-route counts; no production behavior was changed.

+Sequential characterization under core-only `uv` completed with `2 passed, 1 xfailed in 0.57s` focused and
+`518 passed, 1 xfailed in 19.98s` across terminal affine, StridedSlice bridge, late SPP, pre-terminal ownership, QKV boundary, shared-context, architecture, terminal validation, and phase-store contracts.
+The sole expected failure is the intentionally absent composite.
+Ruff and whitespace checks passed.

+No production callback, graph mutation, result schema, context identity, pass order, public API, artifact, dependency, TensorFlow boundary, or phase-store entry changed.
+No real-model conversion was run; the store remains exactly 128 IDs and 128 owners.